-The register informs the Council of the level of demand in North Norfolk and enable us to develop a strategy for delivering serviced plots, in suitable locations, for those seeking land for custom and self-build projects.
+The register informs the Council of the level of demand in North Norfolk and enable us to develop an appropriate strategy for delivering serviced plots, in suitable locations, for those seeking land for custom and self-build projects.
 The Council is also required to meet the demand for serviced plots by granting sufficient, suitable planning permissions to meet the demand established by those on Part 1 of the register.

 Who can register?

 The Government has issued regulations about eligibility for entry on the register.
-As of 31 October 2017 the register will be divided into two parts:
+On 31 October 2017 the register was divided into two parts:

 - Part I: People who meet the local connection test and the basic eligibility